jschwar4/NYC-Citibike/README.md

 Rental Times by Gender and User Type
 <img width="998" alt="Rental Times by Gender and User Type" src="https://user-images.githubusercontent.com/90073490/147497139-0a25c843-e003-4ae6-8182-d6ac2ba5290d.png">
 This data suggests that there are two distinct types of user - one that rents a bike every day to ride to work, and one that rents spontaneously on a weekend to get home from a bar.

+3. I would perform an analysis of a side-by-side comparison of stop and start locations based on user type to determine whether marketing in multiple areas as once makes sense.
+For investors, a breakdown of revenue per mile or profit per rental (whatever the cost structure is) would be advantageous to see where markets are most lucrative and why.